Salzburg: Today

 After World War II, Salzburg became the capital city of the Federal State of Salzburg (Land Salzburg) and saw the Americans leave the area once Austria had signed a 1955 treaty re-establishing the country as a democratic and independent nation and subsequently declared its perpetual neutrality.
-In the 1960s, the city became the shooting and setting of the family musical film The Sound of Music.
+In the 1960s, the city became the shooting location and setting of the family musical film The Sound of Music.
 On 27 January 2006, the 250th anniversary of the birth of Wolfgang Amadeus Mozart, all 35 churches of Salzburg rang their bells after 8:00 p.m. (local time) to celebrate the occasion.
 Major celebrations took place throughout the year.

 As of 2017 Salzburg had a GDP per capita of €46,100, which was greater than the average for Austria and most European countries.